Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for graphs with eigenvalues bounded from below

 \begin{proof}[Proof of \cref{thm:main1-3}] In view of \cref{thm:shearer}, we may assume that $\la \in (\la^*, \la')$.
 Fix $\eps > 0$.
-We shall construct a rowing graph with smallest eigenvalue in $(-(1+\eps/2)\la - \eps, -\la)$.
-We may assume that no rowing graph has its smallest eigenvalue in $(-\la - \eps, -\la)$ because otherwise we are done.
+We assume for the sake of contradiction that no rowing graph has its smallest eigenvalue in $(-\la - \eps, -\la)$ because otherwise we are done.
 Define

 \begin{claim*} For every $m \in \N^+$ there exists $(a_1, \dots, a_n) \in A$ with exactly $m$ nonzero entries such that

 \end{claim*}

 \begin{claimproof}[Proof of Claim] We order the elements in $S$ as follows: